-Caterpillar: Light green with a yellow lateral stripe.
+Caterpillar: Light green or blue/green (brown in fall) with a yellow lateral stripe.
 Body covered with short hairs and minute white tubercles.
-Head is brown with a pair of bright orange dots, one along each side of face.
+Head is brown with small points at top; .
+Mature caterpillars overwinter.

 Chrysalis: Varies in color from dark green to brown.